Search for

 DESCRIPTION:

 During the 1950s, France decided to field a long-range manned bomber as part of its nuclear deterrent force.
 Dassault was chosen to develop this two-seat bomber based on the company's experience with supersonic jets.
 The final design was based on a twin-engine night-fighter variant of Dassault's Mirage III.
-The resulting Mirage IV was designed to carry one nuclear bomb in a semi-recessed fuselage bay at high speeds to targets within the Soviet Union.
+The resulting Mirage IV was designed to carry one nuclear bomb in a semi-recessed fuselage bay at high speeds to targets as far as Moscow or Ukraine in the Soviet Union, with the aid if aerial refueling.
 Production of the Mirage IVA bomber was completed in 1968 after 62 had been built.

 A major upgrade came during the 1980s when 18 Mirage IVA bombers, plus one additional new production airframe, were updated to the Mirage IVP (penetration) standard.
-The Mirage IVP was armed with one ASMP long-range nuclear cruise missile in place of the bomb carried on earlier models.
-Additional upgrades made to the Mirage IVP aircraft included a new radar with ground-mapping capabilty and a radar warning receiver.
+The Mirage IVP was designed to carry a primary armament of one ASMP long-range nuclear cruise missile in place of the bomb carried on the Mirage IVA.
+Additional upgrades introduced on the Mirage IVP included a new radar with ground-mapping capability and a radar warning receiver.

 Data below for Mirage IVP